 Don’t fear pasta.
-Italians eat it almost every day.
-Also, you don’t have to eat whole wheat pasta or brown rice pasta or whatever other kind of alternative pasta you find in the healthy food aisle.
+Also, you don’t have to eat whole wheat pasta or brown rice pasta or whatever other kind of fake pasta you find in the healthy food aisle.
 Pasta is a very simple recipe of semolina flour, oil, water, and sometimes egg.

 So let me repeat: Carbs are not bad for you.
 It’s the highly processed carbs that you need to stay away from, and it’s the enormous portion sizes we eat in the U.S. that give carbs a bad name.

 Can I Go to Starbucks on the Mediterranean diet?

 The countries that border the Mediterranean sea are fairly obsessed with coffee.
 So, yes, you can got to Starbucks on the Mediterranean diet, you just have to be careful about what you order.

 Coffee is a powerful antioxidant.
 In moderation (there’s that keyword again) coffee can be very beneficial.
 Overdo it, like anything else in life, and it can be too much of a good thing.

 Also, coffee can be a simple drink.
 Have an espresso or a cup of brewed coffee.
 My favorite is a decaf nonfat latte.
 I like the creaminess of the latte but personally I don’t like the feeling or the taste of whole milk.
 A nonfat latte is not too many calories.